- University of Maryland School of Law (J.D., concentration in Environmental Law, 2011)

 Aaron S. Mapes

-Aaron S. Mapes is an Associate in the Firm's Environmental Practice Group.
-He counsels clients on a wide-variety of environmental matters, including environmental diligence for real estate transactions and large-scale industrial projects, regulatory compliance assistance for brownfields redevelopment and ongoing commercial/industrial operations, and litigation of environmental lawsuits and administrative appeals.
-Mr. Mapes' clients include real estate private equity funds, local municipalities, and companies in the oil and gas generation/distribution, electric power generation, and product manufacturing and recycling businesses.
+Aaron S. Mapes is a Principal in the Firm's Environmental Practice Group.
+He counsels clients on a wide-variety of environmental matters, including environmental diligence for real estate transactions and energy infrastructure projects, brownfields redevelopment, compliance with environmental laws, environmental permitting, and litigation of complex environmental lawsuits and administrative appeals.
+Mr. Mapes’ clients include real estate private equity funds, local municipalities, and companies in the energy distribution and industrial sectors.

 Mr. Mapes’ transactional practice focuses on the acquisition, financing, and selling of real estate.
 He has experience managing and advising clients on all environmental aspects of real estate transactions, including selecting and retaining qualified environmental consultants; advising on environmental investigation and remediation scopes and strategies; reviewing and commenting on technical reports; working with clients, lenders, and consultants to comply with lender protocols; negotiating favorable provisions in purchase and sale agreements, loan agreements, and environmental indemnities; negotiating with insurance companies to obtain broad coverage in environmental insurance policies; and analyzing and assessing environmental risk and available risk management options.

 Mr. Mapes regularly works on single- and multi-property transactions in gateway markets across the United States (US), as well as transactions involving large portfolios of properties located in multiple states.
 He also has significant experience counseling clients on international real estate transactions, particularly in the United Kingdom (UK), Germany, and France.